Guides

 Other Reasons for No Microphone Boost Option in Windows

-Although we’ve looked at some reasons why the microphone boost option doesn’t appear in some versions of Windows; we’ll be looking at some reasons common to all Windows version
+Although we’ve looked at some reasons why the microphone boost option doesn’t appear in some versions of Windows.
+We’ll be looking at some reasons common to all Windows version

 Apps have no access to your microphone